-A significant minority of the population uses Russian as its first language, particularly in the industrialised east.
-In Crimea, an autonomous republic on the Black Sea that was part of Russia until 1954, ethnic Russians make up about 60% of the population.
+A significant minority of the population uses Russian as its first language, particularly in the cities and the industrialised east.

-National media have adopted a united patriotic agenda following the Russian annexation of Crimea and armed conflict in the east.
-Ukraine has banned cable relays of leading Russian TVs; in turn, areas under Russian or separatist control have seen pro-Kiev outlets silenced.
+National media have adopted a united patriotic agenda following the Russian annexation of Crimea and the armed conflict in the east.

-Television dominates the media scene, and private commercial channels are the most watched outlets.
+TV dominates the media landscape, and major commercial networks are the leading outlets.

 Some key dates in Ukraine's history:

-1921 - Ukrainian Soviet Socialist Republic established as Russian Red Army conquers two-thirds of Ukraine.
+1921 - Soviet rule established as Russian Red Army conquers two-thirds of Ukraine.

-1932 - Approximately 7 million peasants perish in man-made famine during Stalin's collectivisation campaign.
+1932 - At least seven million peasants perish in man-made famine during Stalin's collectivisation campaign.

-1941- Ukraine suffers terrible wartime devastation as Nazis occupy the country until 1944.
+1941-44 - Ukraine suffers terrible wartime devastation during Nazis occupation.

-1945 - Allied victory in Second World War leads to conclusive Soviet annexation of western Ukrainian lands.
+1945 - Allied victory in Second World War leads to conclusive Soviet annexation of west Ukrainian lands.

 1986 - A reactor at the Chernobyl nuclear power station explodes, sending a radioactive plume across Europe.